pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_2_use_cases.md

 ## A Design Process for Selecting LLM Use Cases

+More thoughts:

+* set expectations
+* set realistic goals for success

+Areas where there are immediate use cases:

+1. Creative work: advertising, design, gaming, media, entertainment
+2. A lot of document processing: legal, insurance, HR

+Areas that can boost revenue:

+a.
+Customer support: chat, call centers
+b.
+Search & recommendation
+c.
+Productivity enhancement: automated note-taking, summarization, information aggregation

+Avoid panic decisions

+* build a plan that has steps in it
+* "redesign all of the things" plans tend to fail

 A quick and easy way to think about it is to evaluate each potential use case like this:

 1. will it harm folks if it generates poor reasoning?